quicwg/datagram/draft-ietf-quic-datagram.md

 receive such frames on this connection.

-An endpoint MUST NOT send DATAGRAM frames until it has received the max_datagram_frame_size transport parameter with a non-zero value.
+An endpoint MUST NOT send DATAGRAM frames until it has received the max_datagram_frame_size transport parameter with a non-zero value during the handshake (or during a previous handshake if 0-RTT is used).
 An endpoint MUST NOT send DATAGRAM frames that are larger than the max_datagram_frame_size value it has received from its peer.
 An endpoint that receives a DATAGRAM frame when it has not indicated support